derJuba007/journey-of-the-crafter/README.md

 📜 Villagers now have profession-related **quests** in addition to trade offers

 🚀 **Improved and optimized performance** for better compatibility and faster loading times

+🗿 **New and improved structures** that make the world more alive

+🏛️ Villages have been revised and can now be found in several biomes

+🐛 Useful **tweaks** and **bugfixes**

+🌴 Enhanced and improved vanilla biomes

+🧭 **Redesigned HUD and menus**, including a completely overhauled creative menu and a new main menu

+🧱 New building blocks

+🖼️ More paintings